Donngi/slackhub/documents/guide_for_admin/step2_register_app/README.md

 2. Enter the Request URL field.
 Set `SlackHubStack.SlackHubInteractiveEndpointXXXXXXXXXX` you got in the STEP1.

 ## Get bot user access token and register it to the SSM Parameter Store
 There are just a little more settings!
-Select `Setting - OAuth & Permissions` tab in the left sidebar.
+Select `Features - OAuth & Permissions` tab in the left sidebar.

 ![OAuth & Permissions](https://github.com/nicoJN/slackhub/blob/images/guide_admin_5.png)